Sep 21, 2021

 Additionally, Dreamstime has a lot of incentive programs.
 Increase your exposure by writing for Dreamstime’s blog, joining the monthly Assignment contest, and submitting editorial images to be featured on an exclusive page.

 Unfortunately, Dreamstime has a weekly upload limit that resets every Sunday, and how much you can upload depends on your approval rating.
-For instance, users with 50-80% approval percentage are allowed to upload half of the week’s limit.
+For instance, users with a 50-80% approval percentage are allowed to upload half of the week’s limit.

 We’ll be answering some of the most common questions about selling pictures online.